Plasmoid Instability in the Multiphase Interstellar Medium: Numerical Methods

 We use a turbulent driving source term in our simulations that follows an Ornstein-Uhlenbeck process with a correlation timescale equal to the largest eddy turnover time.
 The momentum driving field is chosen such that the Helmholtz decomposition results in a two-to-one ratio between the divergence-free and curl-free components.
 Turbulence is only driven on large scales, with equal power injected into wavenumbers equal to $k L / 2 \pi = 1$ and $2$.
 The turbulent kinetic energy injection rate is chosen to yield a unity root-mean-square sonic Mach number, $\Mach^2 = \langle v^2\rangle / \langle c_{\rm s}^2 \rangle = 1$.
 Note that other somewhat related studies have focused primarily on decaying turbulence (e.g., in 3D \citealt{Chernoglazov:2021,Dong:2022}, and in 2D \citealt{Dong:2018}), as opposed to driven turbulence (see, however, \citealt{Galishnikova:2022}).

 The heating rate, $\Gamma$, and cooling curve, $\Lambda$, roughly mimic the heating and cooling in the ISM of the Milky Way \citep[e.g.][]{Koyama:2002}.
 We sacrifice some degree of physical realism and adopt a simple piecewise power law cooling curve so as to isolate the relevant cooling physics while remaining as general as possible.
 The heating and cooling curves are designed to ensure that at the initial pressure $P_0$ there is an unstable equilibrium at temperature $T_0$, and two stable equilibria at $T_{\rm cold} = T_0/100$ and $T_{\rm warm} = 10 T_0$.\footnote{For realistic Milky Way like conditions these would take the value of $P_0 \approx 10^{3.5} \, k_B \text{ K cm}^{-3}$ and $T_0 \approx 10^3$ K.} \autoref{sec:cooling} contains the full details of our cooling and heating source terms.
-In our fiducial simulation the thermal instability growth timescale is ${\sim}33$ times smaller than the turbulent eddy turnover timescale.
-These simulations are, therefore, firmly in the rapidly thermally unstable regime in which we expect a multiphase medium to develop and be sustained despite turbulent mixing.
+In our fiducial simulation the thermal instability growth timescale is ${\sim}33$ times smaller than the turbulent eddy turnover timescale.\footnote{Note that this value comes from the Milky Way-like cooling and heating and realistic values for the turbulent velocity.} These simulations are, therefore, firmly in the rapidly thermally unstable regime in which we expect a multiphase medium to develop and be sustained despite turbulent mixing.
 We also compare to simulations where the ratio of the turbulent to thermal instability timescales is reduced to 3 and 1/3.